Online Payment Services Person Paying Online

 On the surface, the entire online payment process is seemingly completed within seconds, but a lot goes on in the backend to facilitate these transactions.

-- The cardholder: is the customer paying for your goods or services physically with a card at the point of sale, or digitally via shopping cart software on your eCommerce website.
+• The cardholder: The customer paying for your goods or services physically with a card at the point of sale or digitally via shopping cart software on your ecommerce website.

-- The merchant: is the business owner accepting the electronic or digital payment from the customer.
-The funds will be deposited to the businesses’ merchant account if the card is valid and the transfer is approved.
+• The merchant: The business owner accepting the electronic or digital payment from the customer.
+The funds will be deposited to the business’s merchant account if the card is valid and the transfer is approved.

-- The card network: is a company that connects the merchant with the card issuer (bank) to facilitate a fund transfer from a paying customer.
+• The card network: The company that connects the merchant with the card issuer (bank) to facilitate a fund transfer from a paying customer.
 The four major networks in the US include Visa, Mastercard, Discover, and American Express.

-- The issuing bank: is the financial institution or card issuer that provided the credit or debit card to the paying customer.
+• The issuing bank: The financial institution or card issuer that provided the credit or debit card to the paying customer.
 The bank is the custodian of the customer’s funds and is responsible for confirming the buyer’s ability to pay.

-A payment gateway is basically the internet-based version of your physical POS system.
-Its role is to approve or decline the transaction after reviewing the validity of the financial details provided by your customer.
+A payment gateway is the secure, internet-based version of your physical POS system.
+Its primary role is to encrypt and securely transmit the customer’s financial details to the payment processor for authorization.

 Basically, your payment gateway validates your customer’s means of payment, while your payment processor encrypts that financial information and then sends it to the issuing bank via the card network.